 Accessing the dedicated Manufacturing Portal tab, with which to more closely inspect a specific release of a managed project.

-The Manufacturing Portal presents data for the release package across the following views:
+The Manufacturing Portal presents PCB design data for the release package across the following views:

 The Design Snapshot view applies the Web Viewer interface to provide interactive visual access to the design documents, property data for objects within those documents, and the ability to collaboratively comment on definable document locations.
 Standard review features include layer visibility selection and comment markup, as well as the ability to search, select, and inspect components and nets.
 You can even take measurements.
 Remember that you are not viewing the latest version of the source design data but rather the snapshot of it, at the time when the design was released to create this specific release package.

-- Click the button at the top-right of the view to access controls for changing the lifecycle state of the data sets contained in the release, and also the Gerber comparison and Schematic comparison features.
+- Click the button at the top-right of the view to access controls for changing the lifecycle state of the data sets contained in the release, and also the Gerber comparison, Schematic comparison, and BOM Comparison features.

 - Click the button to send the release of the project to your manufacturer – as a Manufacturing Package.
 The Sending to Manufacturer window will be presented in which to configure the content of the package, and to whom it will be sent.
 For more detail, see the next section.